Kudaes/rust_tips_and_tricks/README.md

 ```rust
 type ULONG_PTR = usize;
 ```
-Here you have several options in order to add the signature for `NtWriteVirtualMemory` (or any other function):
+Here you have several options in order to deal with this situation:
-1) You can import the data types required directly from the official crates, but you will add that dependencies to your project.
+1) You can import the types required directly from the official crates, but you will add that dependencies to your project.
 2) You can manually define the `SIZE_T` data type.
-Very tedious if you have a huge amount of new data types.
+Very tedious if you have a huge amount of new types.
 3) **Or you can do what I usually do**.
 You can define the parameter BufferSize as a `usize` which is the underlaying basic type, and everything will work perfectly.

 The same way, sometimes you will find that some parameters are defined as structs of one single field.
 For example, you could have certain WinAPI function that expects as an input parameter a struct defined this way: